English

 • Creative Writing

-A course designed for the student who wants to deepen his or her experience of writing as an art form.
+Creative Writing is a course designed for students who want to deepen their experience of writing as an art form.
 The course involves an in-depth examination of models of poetry, short story, and essay (both personal and expository).
 There will be a series of writing assignments in each genre designed to enhance the student’s understanding of the form and enhance each student’s appreciation of the style and vocabulary of the literary imagination.
 The course also explores the meaning and implications of the creative impulse.
 Creative Writing is an intense seminar course designed for students seriously pursuing the art of creative writing.
+Senior writing assignments develop skills in personal reflection, literary analysis, and research.
+All spring senior elective courses will include a literature-based research paper.

 • Non-fiction Literature

 This senior elective explores non-fiction literature in books, essays, articles, poetry, and/or drama to discover the character, conflicts, themes, and imagery too often associated only with fiction.
-By discussing this literature in a seminar format and writing critical essays, students will study and analyze non-fiction work, both historical and contemporary, through a wide range of (possible) topics, from sports to pop culture, manners to movies, catastrophe to survival, and peace to politics.
+By discussing this literature in a seminar format and writing critical essays, students study and analyze non-fiction work, both historical and contemporary, through a wide range of topics from sports to pop culture, manners to movies, catastrophe to survival, and peace to politics.
+Senior writing assignments develop skills in personal reflection, literary analysis, and research.
+All spring senior elective courses will include a literature-based research paper.

 • Outcasts & Demons

-This course will examine the subjects of isolation, persecution and demonization prominent in 20th century and contemporary literature by exploring the historical, philosophical, and moral issues that confront humanity.
+This course examines the subjects of isolation, persecution and demonization prominent in 20th century and contemporary literature by exploring the historical, philosophical, and moral issues that confront humanity.
 What happens when we lose—through weakness or cowardice or despair—that which makes us human, forever changing the course of our goodness?
 What social and cultural issues cause groups or individuals to feel marginalized or demonized?
 This seminar course will use a variety of genres (novels, short stories, drama) to examine alienation as a common theme in modern literature.
-Ultimately, it will also seek to discover what, if anything, can restore us to our decency and to our world.
+Ultimately, it also seeks to discover what, if anything, can restore us to our decency and to our world.
+Senior writing assignments develop skills in personal reflection, literary analysis, and research.
+All spring senior elective courses will include a literature-based research paper.

 • Women Writers